New Brunswick Curling Association

-The New Brunswick Curling Association (NBCA) is the provincial governing body for the sport of curling in the province of New Brunswick, Canada.
+The New Brunswick Curling Association (NBCA) is the provincial governing body for the sport of curling in the Canadian province of New Brunswick.
 The NBCA was formed from the amalgamation of separate men's and women's associations in 1989.

 Marg Maranda is the executive director for the New Brunswick Curling Association.

 Events

 Provincial

 The New Brunswick Curling Association hosts the following events on a yearly basis: